stolostron/cluster-backup-operator/config/samples/policy/README.md

 `oc apply -f ./oadp-hdr-app-backup`

-If the managed cluster (or hub) has the label `acm-app-hdr=backup` then the oadp-hdr-app-backup policy is propagated to this cluster for an application backup schedule.
+If the managed cluster (or hub) has the label `acm-pv-dr=backup` then the oadp-hdr-app-backup policy is propagated to this cluster for an application backup schedule.
 This cluster produces applications backups.
 Make sure the `hdr-app-configmap`'s backup schedule resource settings are properly set before applying this policy.

 This policy is enforced by default.

-This policy creates a velero schedule to all managed clusters with a label `acm-app-hdr=backup`.
+This policy creates a velero schedule to all managed clusters with a label `acm-pv-dr=backup`.
 The schedule is used to backup applications resources and PVs.
 The schedule uses the `backup.nsToBackup` `hdr-app-configmap` property to specify the namespaces for the applications to backup.